planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-Before we get started with topics, let’s review what we know about GeoServer.
+Before we get started with topics, let's review what we know about GeoServer.

 A web mapping server is a specific subset of a web-server designed to transfer mapping data (or spatial, or geographic, or geometric data).